intuition-dev/mbCLIx/riot2/readme.md

 - Leverage tag lifecycle events (eg mount) as needed.
 - Avoid tag mixins.
 - Should be able to work external
-- Should change based on attributes.
+- Should change based on html tag attributes.

 - Tag should not reference or affect other things on a page.
 It is one way communication from page.
 If anything: tag broadcasts events